-The performance differences across frameworks are similar to those reported in other studies, in which Spark outperforms Hadoop (by more than 2x in our case) [35, 26].
+The performance differences across frameworks are similar to those reported in other studies, in which Spark outperforms Hadoop (by more than 2x in our case) [23,24].
 One interesting aspect of this data is the performance difference between SparkCG and SparkFG.
 SparkCG outperforms SparkFG in all cases and by up to 2x in some cases.
 The reason for this is that SparkFG starts a Mesos Task for each new Spark task to facilitate sharing.
 Because SparkFG is unable to amortize the overhead of starting Mesos Tasks across Spark tasks as is done for coarse grained frameworks, overall performance is significantly degraded.
 SparkCG outperforms SparkFG in all cases and Hadoop outperforms SparkFG in multiple cases.
+In particular, for the small 1GB input size on the development cluster, for which the increased latencies of Spark fine-grained correspond to a significant overhead on the total job runtimes, Spark performance is worse than Hadoop.
+This is also true for the Naive Bayes benchmark.
+In this case Spark first collects the classifier's model from HDFS in a separate stage with one running task on a sigle executor and it proceeds with staging the executors for the other tasks of the job only after completion of this stage.
+This delayed staging of executors on Mesos leads to slower runtimes for Spark Fine-Grained.

-Fig. 4: Multi-tenant Performance: Benchmark execution time in seconds for Hadoop and SparkCG using different input sizes deployed on the development cloud (Figure 4a) and the production cloud (Figure 4b), when we delay Spark to ensure that Hadoop receives Mesos offers first.
+Figure 3: Multi-tenant Performance: Benchmark execution time in seconds for Hadoop and SparkCG using different input sizes deployed on the development cloud (Figure 3a) and the production cloud (Figure 3b).
+In this setting, SparkCG receives offers from Mesos first because it is able to setup the application faster than Hadoop is able to.